Product Design (UX-UI)

 Setting the scene: understanding Unity Build Automation background

 Formerly known as Cloud Build, Unity Build Automation is a turnkey CI/CD solution for cross-platform builds automation in the cloud, allowing developers to build faster, test more efficiently, and deliver higher-quality RT3D projects without the hassle of manual configurations or local build pipelines.
-The success story of Second Dinner leveraging Cloud Build to deliver Marvel Snap, 2022’s Best Mobile Game, showcases the platform’s capabilities and its pivotal role in the DevOps workflow.
+The primary objective of Build Automation is to consistently deliver fast and reliable builds.
+Previous user research and feedback have revealed that these are the most critical expectations users have for the service – something I definitely kept in mind to guide my design decisions.

 USER BASE

 Historically, the Cloud Build user base has mainly consisted of indie and small studios (5-14 developers).
-These users are primarily sophisticated DevOps tool users, predominantly programmers with a technical background and existing familiarity with Unity tools.
+These users are primarily sophisticated DevOps tools users, predominantly programmers with a technical background and existing familiarity with Unity tools.
 This group prioritizes configurability and is sensitive to pricing.
-One business objective was to expand our reach to medium-sized studios and appeal to new, non-technical users such as project managers and producers.
 In 2023, Unity Build Automation catered to thousands of monthly active organizations and hundreds of daily active organizations.
+The success story of Second Dinner leveraging Cloud Build to deliver Marvel Snap, 2022’s Best Mobile Game, showcases the platform’s capabilities and its pivotal role in the DevOps workflow.

 Onboarding to this dynamic and complex environment, I identified and anticipated various challenges:

-→ The build process is inherently risky, leading to potential failures and substantial losses of both time and money for users.
+The build process is inherently risky, leading to potential failures and substantial losses of time and money for users.

 Balancing simplicity and complexity in a unified interface serving both technical and non-technical users.

-→ The product, acquired in 2014, was located in the Unity Gaming Services dashboard under the DevOps suite without in-depth integration, revealing inconsistencies and fragmentation in the overall Unity user experience.
+→ The product, acquired in 2014, was located in the Unity Gaming Services dashboard and under the DevOps category without in-depth integration, revealing inconsistencies and fragmentation in the overall Unity user experience.

 Numerous touch points and dependencies with other services necessitated communication and collaboration with different organizations, requiring adjustment to various internal processes.